-is that we can help the SAIs to such an extent that they are no longer challenged by their environment.
-We want them to turn the tables, to be in a position to challenge their environment.
-We want to see challenging SAIs, not challenged ones."-Ole Schøyen.
+"The hope for our Global Call for Proposals Tier 2 support is that we can help the SAIs to such an extent that they are no longer challenged by their environment...we want to see challenging SAIs, not challenged ones."-Mr. Ole Schøyen and the United Nations (UN) held at UN headquarters in New York, a common theme arose-"No One Left Behind."